webrulon/knife-proxmox/README.md

     Stopping VM 103....

 ### Deleting a VM
-Be careful with this, there's no confirm built in yet.
     $ knife proxmox vm delete -I 103
 	Stopping VM 103...
 	Deleting VM 103...